jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Limit points and closed sets.md

 ### Limit points

 Limit points of are points very close to it.
-With metric spaces, we could [[Mathematical Analysis I --- math-131/notes/Metric spaces#_definition _ limit point|define them]] as having no finite distance from the set.
+With metric spaces, we could [[Analysis --- math-131/notes/Metric spaces#_definition _ limit point|define them]] as having no finite distance from the set.
 Without the metric, our notion of nearness, is instead "contained in the same small open set".

 ##### _definition:_ limit point